genid/de-goulash/README.md

-# de-goulash
+# de-goulash: Bioinformatics Pipeline for Single-cell mixed deconvolution

+#### Lucie Kulhankova, Diego Montiel González, Manfred Kayser
+Erasmus MC University Medical Center Rotterdam, Department of Genetic Identification, Rotterdam, The Netherlands.

 de-goulash is a bioinformatics pipeline build in [Snakemake](https://snakemake.readthedocs.io/en/stable/) which allows clustering mixed individuals using 10x single-cell RNA-seq.

-The pipeline divides in two main steps.
+The pipeline is divided in two main steps.

 ### 1) Deconvolution of mixed single-cell samples, including genotyping and clustering.
-The inputs needed includes the following:
+The following inputs are needed:
 1. Possorted_genome_bam.bam
 2. barcodes.tsv as output from 10x. this file contains the cells to use onwards.
 3. genome.fasta (Human reference genome e.g. hg19 or hg38 in fasta format)